ansi6622/haikuConflicts/README.md

 Your goal is to bring the entire haiku into the 'a' branch.

+#IMPORTANT
+After you fork and clone this repo and are in the master branch in your terminal, git checkout individually to branches 'a', 'b', and 'c'.
+If you don't , the branches won't be available locally to you and it won't work properly.

 Start by merging the 'c' branch into the 'b' branch.
 You should get a merge conflict, go into your editor and keep both of the lines and remove the conflict syntax.
 Don't leave whitespace at the top , use up lines 1 and 2.

 Next merge the 'b' branch into the 'a' branch, you should get another merge conflict.
 Keep all 3 lines and remove the conflict syntax.